En Aaloda Seruppa Kaanom: Plot

-Sandhya (Anandhi) loses her slippers and pleads the conductor to the stop the bus and says that her slippers were bought by her father Mohanrajan (Jayaprakash).
-As the conductor refuses to stop, Krishnan (Thamizh), who is in love with Sandhya for a long time, jumps from the running bus to get the slippers, but they go missing.
-Meanwhile, Mohanrajan gets kidnapped in Syria, and a godwoman says that Mohanrajan will be safe as soon as Sandhya gets her lost pair of slippers.
+Sandhya (Anandhi) loses her slippers and pleads with the conductor to stop the bus and says that her slippers were bought by her father Mohanrajan (Jayaprakash).
+When the conductor refuses to stop, Krishnan (Thamizh), who has been in love with Sandhya for a long time, jumps from the moving bus to retrieve the slippers, but they go missing.
+Meanwhile, Mohanrajan gets kidnapped in Syria, and a godwoman claims that Mohanrajan will be safe as soon as Sandhya gets her lost pair of slippers.